 Arlington currently utilizes two plants to treat and purify raw water prior to distribution for use.
 The Pierce-Burch Water Treatment Plant (PBWTP), located in west Arlington, treats raw water pumped into the plant from Lake Arlington.
 The PBWTP has a present treatment capacity of 105 million gallons per day (MGD).
 At this time, there are no plans to expand the plant.
-However, land is available at the site to accommodate an additional 100 MGD capacity treatment facility in the future as technology changes.
+However, land is available at the site to accommodate an additional 100 MGD capacity treatment facility in the future, if needed.

-The rapid population growth and development in the southern part of the City necessitated the John F. Kubala Water Treatment Plant (JFKWTP), located on US Highway 287 at Eden Road.
+The rapid population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JFKWTP), located on US Highway 287 at Eden Road.
 The JFKWTP began serving Arlington's citizens in May 1989.
-The plant receives its raw water directly from the District's Richland Chambers and Cedar Creek pipelines.
-The JFKWTP currently has a rated treatment capacity of 32 MGD.
+The plant receives its raw water directly from the Tarrant Regional Water District's Richland Chambers and Cedar Creek pipelines.
+The JFKWTP currently has a rated treatment capacity of 65 MGD.
 It will be expanded as demand necessitates to an ultimate treatment capacity of 130 MGD.
-Expansion to a rated capacity of 65 MGD is currently under construction and is scheduled for completion in 2002.